biancamika/digital-garden/content/notes/3. Permanent Notes/Ideas are just a multiplier of execution.md

 ---
-title: Ideas are just a multiplier of execution
+title: "Ideas are just a multiplier of execution"
 ---
 ## Reference
 - **Source:** [[The Workshopper Playbook - Book]]